Ecommerce UI/UX Design: Principles and Elements

-- Money-back guarantee / free refund - when it comes to money, anything can happen.
-That means you need to count in the bad stuff and as a countermeasure, such things as the money-back guarantee and free refund.
+- Money-back guarantee / free refund – when it comes to money, anything can happen.
+That means you need to count on the bad stuff and as a countermeasure, such things as the money-back guarantee and free refund.
 It is always a sign of care for the customers.

-- “Save to cart” option - this one is mandatory.
-Just like “Watch Later” playlist, “Save to Cart” allows sending the product to the cart without proceeding with the purchase from the get-go.
+- “Save to cart” option – this one is mandatory.
+Just like the “Watch Later” playlist, “Save to Cart” allows sending the product to the cart without proceeding with the purchase from the get-go.
 This little feature allows uninterrupted user flow in the catalog and may result in bigger purchases.

 Information needs to be presented in order to be perceived.
 Otherwise, it may go unnoticed and that may result in some sort of unfortunate situation, such as dropping off-site or not making a purchase.

-Since the very way the pages are laid out affects perception and subsequent actions of the customer - it is reasonable to keep it to the point without even the slightest chance of user getting perplexed at any stage.
+Since the very way the pages are laid out affects the perception and subsequent actions of the customer – it is reasonable to keep it to the point without even the slightest chance of the user getting perplexed at any stage.

 What does it mean for various types of the page?